 Then, there’s the zippered snow-safety compartment and a roomy pocket on top of the pack (with a small interior pocket with a key clip).
 The main compartment, accessed through the back panel, is big enough to house extra layers, a stove, a small bivy, and a helmet.

 One wing of the hip belt has a zippered pocket that’s big enough for a cellphone; the other side has a gear sling.

 There’s an HDPE (plastic) frame sheet and a single aluminum stay.
 The stay extends into the hip belt, which provides great load transfer.
 And we like that the straps have more padding than many winter ski packs we’ve tested.

 Even with the 35-pound load that we toted on a hut trip, the Targhee 45 shadowed our every movement with no sway.
 The back panel is a molded foam with geometric patterns designed to shed snow.

 The A-frame and front diagonal ski carry options are bombproof.
 Straps have camming buckles that lock in place so there’s no slip.
 The front of the pack is reinforced with 1,000-denier CORDURA for extra durability.

 The tips of the skis are closer to the body and far enough from the head that there’s no chance of banging into them, even if you’re wearing a helmet.

-The beefy 1,000-denier CORDURA on the pack’s front is equal to any exposed rock or grabby tree branches.
-Testers skied and rode for more than 60 days with the pack, with no scuffing.
-Tool attachment hardware and buckles for the snowboard/ski carry are aluminum.
+The beefy 1,000-denier CORDURA on the pack’s front is ready for exposed rock or grabby tree branches — testers skied and rode for more than 60 days with no scuffing.
+For added durability, tool attachment hardware and buckles for the snowboard/ski carry are aluminum.